Azure/azure-rest-api-specs/.github/PULL_REQUEST_TEMPLATE/control_plane_template.md

   and https://aka.ms/ci-fix.
 - If the PR CI checks appear to be stuck in `queued` state, please add a comment with contents `/azp run`.
   This should result in a new comment denoting a `PR validation pipeline` has started and the checks should be updated after few minutes.
+- All reviews and merges for control plane PRs are done by the ARM API reviewer on-call.
+There will no longer be a designated assignee for control plane PRs.
+The ARM API reviewer on-call works through the appropriate queues that are maintained for each intended action.
+The queue is maintained in First In First Out order.
+Details on how to get your PR in the appropriate queue is mentioned in the PR workflow diagram.
+If you need help from the ARM API reviewer, pl book the ARM API review office hours slot by visiting aka.ms\armofficehoursinfo.
+If you are from a timezone that makes it difficult for you to attend the office hours slot, please still book the office hours slot and call out your question or ask clearly.
+If your question cannot be answered offline, the API reviewer on-call will reach out to you over Teams to have a conversation and take the issue to closure.
+For help with other topics, please use the prescribed methods mentioned in the PR workflow diagram and this getting help section.
 - If the help provided by the previous points is not enough, post to https://aka.ms/azsdk/support/specreview-channel and link to this PR.

 [ARM review queue]: https://github.com/search?q=org%3AAzure+is%3Apr+is%3Aopen+label%3AWaitForARMFeedback+-label%3AIDCDevDiv++draft%3Afalse+sort%3Acreated-asc+&type=pullrequests